Data Processing Agreement

 Security policies and procedures

 We have an Information security policy that is based on the ISO-standard ISO27001.
 This policy provides guidelines for management, and mitigation of threats to information security at Hailey.
-It encompasses the entire organisation and all employees at Hailey.
+It encompasses the entire organization and all employees at Hailey.
 The main purpose of this document is to ensure proper handling of information and mitigation of security risks.
-All employees signs the policy.
+All employees sign this policy.

 Continuous improvement